I'm Agnes Vasarhelyi, a software developer from Hungary living in San Francisco. 🌁

 The first meetup I was participating in organizing where the goal was to create a community for people interested in any kind of native development like any mobile or desktop technology, tool, or method.

 I got into public speaking recently, here are my talks so far.
-I'm currently working on improving the focus when building up a talk and trying to address lower level problems.
+Feedback is very welcome!

 try!
 Swift Tokyo